 "When I was young – when my father was still alive – I had friends who were Alawite.
 Even after he died, we tried to maintain this friendship, but now such things are almost impossible," Qanaan sighed.
 "People from both Bab al-Tabbaneh and Jabal Mohsen have lost loved ones.
 People with nothing have been forced to move away."

 Despite signing the Utopia petition, Qanaan was pessimistic about those responsible for his friend's death ever being punished: "I don’t think we will get our justice for these bombings," he said, "because the purveyors of justice are with the ADP."

-Across town, next to the city's port, Haissam Hamzi sat on a plastic chair outside the Salam mosque, the other place of worship targeted in the August bombings.
-Behind him, laborers on scaffolding continued ploughing away at the mosque's ongoing restoration.
-Like the kids I met outside al-Taqwa, Hamzi—the personal driver of Bilal Baroudi, the sheikh who'd been conducting Salam's Friday prayers at the time of the explosion—is also a seasoned fighter.
+Across town, next to the city's port, Haissam Hamzi sat on a plastic chair outside the Salam mosque, the second place of worship targeted in the August bombings.
+Behind him, labourers on scaffolding continued ploughing away at the mosque's ongoing restoration.
+Like the kids I met outside al-Taqwa, Hamzi – the personal driver of Bilal Baroudi, the sheikh who'd been conducting Salam's Friday prayers at the time of the explosion – is also a seasoned fighter.

 "I have been fighting against Jabal Mohsen for 35 years," he said, shrugging.
 "When my sons came of age, they fought too.
 The Alawites will not come down to protest today, but I don't see an end to this conflict.
 Tripoli is crying."

 Hamzi’s prediction proved right: the Alawite supporters of the ADP and residents of Jabal Mohsen didn't end up demonstrating in Tripoli's main square.